gothic-hedge-society/fintech.trading.competition/README.md

 # Rules

 1. The competition will begin on Wednesday, 19 Jan 2022 at 9:30am EST.
-2. The competition will end on Friday, 19 Jan 2022 at 4pm EST.
+2. The competition will end on Wednesday, 13 Apr 2022 at 4pm EST.
 3. You can begin making trades as soon as you like, but only your end-of-day portfolio values within these dates (inclusive) will be used for scoring.
 Because the competition is scored based on Sharpe